-FAQs About Same-Sex Divorce in Illinois
+FAQS About Same-Sex Divorce in Illinois

 Yes and no. While same-sex divorce is legal in Illinois, there are certain restrictions on who can get a divorce in the state.
 You will have to fulfill two requirements in order to get a divorce in Illinois.

 First, it depends on your marital status.
-In order to get a divorce, you have to be married.
+In order to get a divorce, you have to be legally married.

-If you are seeking a same-sex divorce, the Chicago family attorneys at Nottage and Ward, LLP are ready to assist you.
-They are dependable and experienced in navigating the negotiations, litigations, and challenging issues that can arise during a divorce.
+If you are seeking a same-sex divorce, the Chicago same-sex family attorneys at Nottage and Ward, LLP are ready to assist you.
+We are dependable and experienced in navigating the negotiations, litigations, and challenging issues that can arise during a divorce.
 Whether you are filing for a no-fault divorce (in which the marriage simply isn’t working out) or an at-fault divorce (in which a spouse has to prove the reasons, like adultery, addiction, etc., are justified), contact Nottage and Ward, LLP.
 We can be reached at (312) 332-2915.

 To learn more, click here.